DECODEproject/iotencoder/README.md

 ## Configuration

-The binary generated for this application is called `iotstore`.
+The binary generated for this application is called `iotenc`.
 It has the following four subcommands:

 * `help` - displays help informmation
 * `migrate` - allows database migrations to be created and applied